szulf/break/README.md

 ### breakfile syntax
 json
 switched because i think it is better to use a standardized syntax then create my own
+dont know how much better would it be to use a normal language instead of just storing data with some format
+since I dont know how much logic is involved in real building scripts

 ### todo
 - add cli commands to change the break.json file